Frequently Asked Questions:

 1. Who may apply?

-Students who will have completed at least two full-time semesters, but no more than four semesters at an accredited two- or four-year private or public institution in the United States may apply.
+Students who will have completed at least two full-time semesters, but no more than four full-time semesters at an accredited two- or four-year private or public institution in the United States may apply.
 Students in the first semester of their first year at any college or university are not eligible for admission.
 Since the College requires that students complete at least four semesters of coursework at Wellesley in order to earn a degree, rising seniors are also ineligible for transfer admission.

 2. How do I apply?